Topics on this Page

 Assessing the Condition of Your Deck

-A few boards changed at the same time as the sanding and staining will help continue the overall look and continued value of your deck
+A few boards changed prior to the sanding and staining will help continue the overall look and continued value of your deck.

 When considering repairing your deck it is important to think about the cost of extensive repairs compared to a completely new deck.

-Ensure Leget board (board connected to house) is secure and add extra fasteners if necessary.
+Ensure Leger board (board connected to house) is secure and add extra fasteners and installing flashing if necessary.

 Inspect ledger board for existence of flashing. (metal tucked under siding to take water away from ledger board to avoid rot.)